UsabilityEngineering/Split/README.md

 ## UX Team Members

-* **[Javier Santillan](https://usabilityengineering.github.io/ux-portfolio-JavierSatan/)** - Javier collaborated on the creation of research method questions, the user-research report, the wireframes and the interaction design report.
+* **[Javier Santillan](https://usabilityengineering.github.io/ux-portfolio-JavierSatan/)** - Javier collaborated on the creation of research method questions, the user-research report, the wireframes and the interaction design report, created usability test protocol, and conducted usability tests.
-* **[Marco Garcia](https://usabilityengineering.github.io/ux-portfolio-marcogarciamuro/)** - Marco created the personas and scenarios, collaborated on the user-research report, worked on wireframes and prototype, and interaction design report.
+* **[Marco Garcia](https://usabilityengineering.github.io/ux-portfolio-marcogarciamuro/)** - Marco created the personas and scenarios, collaborated on the user-research report, worked on wireframes and prototype, worked on the interaction design report, conducted usability tests, and collaborated on usability test report.
-* **[Wataru Oshima](https://usabilityengineering.github.io/ux-portfolio-Wataru-Oshima-Tokyo/)** - Wataru conducted user interview, collaborated on the user-research report, and worked on wireframes and prototype.
+* **[Wataru Oshima](https://usabilityengineering.github.io/ux-portfolio-Wataru-Oshima-Tokyo/)** - Wataru conducted user interview, collaborated on the user-research report, worked on wireframes and prototype, created usability test tasks, and conducted usability tests.

 # User-Centered Design Artifacts